eclipsesource/openai-prompt-flow-boilerplate/README.md

 This project comes with a pre-configured debug configuration in the [`.vscode/launch.json`](.vscode/launch.json) file.
 This allows you to start a debugging session right from your Visual Studio Code.

-Before launching the debugger, make sure you have built the project using `npm run build`.
+Before launching the debugger, make sure you have installed the dependencies using `npm install`.
 The debugger will launch the program defined in `${workspaceFolder}/src/index.ts`.

 The `preLaunchTask` named "Build" refers to a task defined in the [`.vscode/tasks.json`](.vscode/tasks.json) file, which runs the `build` script before launching the debugger.